drupalcommerce/commerce-docs/user/pages/03.commerce2/03.user-guide/08.checkout/01.configure-checkout/docs.md

 Contains from **Contact information** and **Payment information**.

 **Contact information** is only visible for anonymous users, allowing them to specify an e-mail address to use for their order.
 For authenticated users, the pane is not shown, because Drupal Commerce initializes the order e-mail address field to the same e-mail address on file in their user account.
-Upon checkout completion, anonymous users who supplied an existing e-mail address will be notified that the order was associated with their existing account, while other anonymous users will have an account created for them.
-This behavior is configurable in the checkout completion rules.

 **Payment information** checkout pane functions as an add / edit form for the billing customer profile to be associated with the order.
 By default, this pane will always result in the creation of a new billing customer profile, with addressbook functionality like reusing previous addresses being supplied by a contributed module.